 2. Rain Boots, Jacket, & Umbrella

 Florida may be the Sunshine State, but that doesn't excuse us from the occasional afternoon torrential downpours.
 And St. Augustine's ancient city grid doesn't offer the best in drainage, often leaving huge puddles on our narrow European-style streets.
-As long as you have rain boots and an umbrella, you can wait out the 15-minute showers and continue enjoying the majestic city of St. Augustine.
+As long as you have rain boots and an umbrella and/or rain jacket, you can wait out the 15-minute showers and continue enjoying the majestic city of St. Augustine.
 While you're at it, pack yourself some flip-flops for the beach and comfortable shoes for long strolls up and down St. George Street and the surrounding cobblestone streets — you'll thank us later.

 Bring along man/woman's best friend as many places are pet-friendly.
-Just make sure you have a leash on them and don't forget to carry doggie bags and water.
+Just make sure you have a leash for Fido and don't forget to carry doggie bags and water, too.